th-1982/general-quiz-game/README.md

 #### Color Scheme

 The color scheme aims to create an aesthetic feeling of style and appeal.
 The davy's gray and white colors were chosen together with the cloud background image for the purpose of simplicity, calmness, and a desire for them to blend together.
-All clickable buttons are styled with hot magenta color.
+All clickable buttons are styled with purple color.
 The Footer is styled light blue.
 The remaining features on the site,  silver background color, and font, are used in order to maintain contrast and readability.

 ![Color Scheme](docs/readme_image/colorscheme.jpg)